MAVERIC-ThinkNXT-LIMITED/fullstack-assignment/README.md

 > 16) Webapp and all the services must have a README file listing the commands and all the dependencies to run the application

 > [!TIP]
+> Bonus points for:
-> Bonus points will be awarded for securing the APIs via JWT token & implementing the login page
+> 1. Securing the APIs via JWT token & implementing the login page
+> 2. Using Vault for storing application configuration securely

 # Problem statement